Essay on Nepali Art and Culture with Geographical Information

 Nepal reflects an extraordinary image of paradise.
 Although the country is relatively small (i.e. 147,181 square kilometers; 800 Km long and 200 Km wide) it is known as the roof of the world having Mount Everest, the world ’s highest peak in its territory.
 Almost 80% of Nepal’s territory is occupied by the majestic Himalayas and has 8 out of the ten highest peaks in the world.
 Nepal is known for its exquisite natural beauty with the iconic Himalayas running across the Northern and Western part of the country.

 However, apart from natural beauty wildlife diversity is a notable feature of Nepal.
-There are eight National Parks, four Wildlife Reserve and two conservation area protecting and preserving a large variety of plants and animals.
-Wildlife tourism is one of the major source of tourism in the country.
-There are some animal species which are unique to Nepal, such as Spiny Blabber, one-horned rhino etc.
+There are eight National Parks, four Wildlife reserves, and two conservation areas protecting and preserving a large variety of plants and animals.
+Wildlife tourism is one of the major sources of tourism in the country.
+There are some animal species that are unique to Nepal, such as Spiny Blabber, one-horned rhino, etc.

 The Spiny Blabber is a species of bird which belongs to the Leiothrichidae family was first found and introduced in Nepal by Miraj Adhikari.
 Similarly, there are 400 species of vascular plant which are endemic to Nepal.
 Of these, two, in particular, are orchids Pleione coronary and Oreorchis prophy ranches.
 Moreover, the most popular endemic plant in Nepal is rhododendron ( arboretum).
 It is also regarded as the national plant of the country.